edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 Status
 ------
-Edinburgh and most of Scotland has moved to Tier 4 from Midnight on Christmas Day and the Hacklab is fully closed close until further notice.
+Edinburgh and most of Scotland has moved to Tier 4 from Midnight on Christmas Day and the Hacklab is fully closed until further notice.
 Some exceptions apply with approval from the Directors.

 Scope
 -----